tanzhengo/AAE6102_Assignment1/README.md

 Tracking interruption:
 If the signal is completely shielded, the correlation peak may disappear, causing the tracking loop to lose lock.

--Best Tracking Performance: Satellites 16 and 27 (High C/N₀, stable DLL).
+- Best Tracking Performance: Satellites 16 and 27 (High C/N₀, stable DLL).
--Worst Tracking Performance: Satellites 8, 26, and 32 (Low C/N₀, erratic DLL).
+- Worst Tracking Performance: Satellites 8, 26, and 32 (Low C/N₀, erratic DLL).
--Moderate Tracking: Satellites 3, 4, 22, and 31 (fluctuating performance, likely urban interference effects).
+- Moderate Tracking: Satellites 3, 4, 22, and 31 (fluctuating performance, likely urban interference effects).